Four Scottish Dances: The dances

 While Arnold did not title the four pieces individually, his music publisher (Novello & Co) has provided notes, which are often employed by annotators for orchestral and concert programs.
 The first dance, Novello observes, is "in the style of a strathspey"; the second, a "lively reel."
 The song-like and graceful third dance evokes "a calm summer's day in the Hebrides"; while the last is "a lively fling."

-The dances are collectively intended to evoke Scotland, and utilize timbres intended to imitate bagpipes, as well as musical devices such as reel and Scotch snap rhythms.
+The dances are collectively intended to evoke Scotland, and utilise timbres intended to imitate bagpipes, as well as musical devices such as reel and Scotch snap rhythms.
 The composer also employs comic elements, such as a "tipsy" middle section in the second dance, in which the ensemble abruptly slows from a lively vivace to meno mosso (quarter note = 112), whereupon a single bassoon plays a plodding solo marked by upward and downward slides, or glissandi, as well as staggering, syncopated rhythms.
 (Beethoven employs a solo bassoon for somewhat similar comic effect in the rustic third-movement scherzo — "Merry Gathering of Country Folk" — of his Pastoral Symphony.)

 The first performance was given at the Royal Festival Hall on 8 June 1957 with the BBC Concert Orchestra conducted by the composer.